If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 If using a controller, press Up, Up, Up, Down, Down, Down, Left, Right, Left, Right at the title screen while in No Save mode.

-Additionally, Tails' name can be changed to Miles by tapping the letters A-G-E-S at the SEGA logo screen.
-Or if using a controller, by pressing Up, Down, Down, Down, Down, Up at the title screen.
+Additionally, Tails' name can be changed to Miles by tapping the letters A-G-E-S on the SEGA logo screen.
+Or if using a controller, by pressing Up, Down, Down, Down, Down, Up on the title screen.

 Game Config Menu